Obsidian MCP server

 Stats

-The MCP server for Obsidian enables interaction with your Obsidian vault through Claude AI, leveraging the Local REST API community plugin.
-This integration allows you to search, retrieve, modify, and manage your Obsidian notes directly through conversational prompts.
+The MCP server for Obsidian enables seamless interaction with your Obsidian vault through Claude AI, using the Local REST API community plugin.
+This integration allows you to search, retrieve, create, and modify notes in your Obsidian vault through natural language commands.

 Installation